f4exb/sdrangel/plugins/channelrx/demodfreedv/readme.md

 <h3>3: Manual re-synchronization</h3>

 This works only for the presently disabled 700D mode.
-Use this push button to force loosing and re-acquiring synchronisation.
+Use this push button to force losing and re-acquiring synchronisation.

 <h3>4: FreeDV mode</h3>